 - A resolution

-These are simple things, but they’re essential to making an effective story in any form, and especially your video campaign.
+These are simple things, but they’re essential to making an effective story in any form, especially your video campaign.
 Just how you use these elements will vary depending on the type of story you choose to tell, but you will need them all.

 Potential Types of Storytelling Videos